 As an expat living in London, sometimes it is tough celebrating the ‘most wonderful time of the year’ when you’re in a foreign place.
 That’s why I have written a list of strategies for how to survive the holidays as an expat.

 You’re not going to find all the answers to every problem expats encounter during the holidays here.
 However, I will list five strategies for you that have worked for me to make the holidays spirited and happy in another country.

 Maybe these tips will help you, and hopefully you can add some more.
 I feel it helps expats to share ideas either in person or virtually with people going through a similar life adventure.

-These are the strategies I’ve developed for making the holidays better while living as an American expat in London married to a British man…
+Without further ado, these are the strategies I’ve developed for making the holidays better while living as an American expat in London married to a British man…

 1. How to Survive the Holidays as an Expat: Embrace the Place

 You wouldn’t have left your home country if you weren’t adventurous and excited about other cultures and traveling.
 Remember that during the holidays.

 Embrace all that your new location has to offer.
 For example, this year for the holidays in London I’ve decided to spend several days a week in November and December seeing sights and doing activities that I could never experience in Florida.